ParichardTrai/Portfolio/About_me.md

 **Goal:**  To help the organization determine what action they will need to take to retain more employees.

 **Description:** The dataset contains employees information at software company.
-The Project involved loading the data, Data Modelling, performing exploratory data analysis (EDA), Data analysis and Data Visualization.
+The Project involved loading the data, Data Modelling, Performing Exploratory Data analysis (EDA), Data analysis and Data Visualization.

 **Skills:**  Data Modelling, Data Analysis Expression (DAX),  Data analysis and Data visualization